What to Do in Montreal: A Complete Guide

 - La Banquise or Patati Patata on the Plateau, famous for their poutine, a must-try local dish.

 - Treat yourself to a beavertail in the Old Port.
-It’s a sugary delight that’s simply irresistible.
+It’s a sugary delight that’s a classic sweet treat.

 - Take a break at the trendy food court in the city center, located at the Eaton Centre.